Ahmad Jamal: Style and influence

 Trained in both traditional jazz ("American classical music", as he preferred to call it) and European classical style, Jamal was praised as one of the greatest jazz innovators over the course of his exceptionally long career.
 Following bebop greats like Charlie Parker and Dizzy Gillespie, Jamal entered the world of jazz at a time when speed and virtuosic improvisation were central to the success of jazz musicians as artists.
 Jamal, however, took steps in the direction of a new movement, later coined "cool jazz"—an effort to move jazz in the direction of classical music.
 He emphasized space between notes in his musical compositions and interpretations instead of focusing on the fast-paced bebop style.

 Because of this style, Jamal was "often dismissed by jazz writers as no more than a cocktail pianist, a player so given to fluff that his work shouldn't be considered seriously in any artistic sense".
 Stanley Crouch, author of Considering Genius, offered a very different reaction to Jamal's music, claiming that, like the highly influential Thelonious Monk, Jamal was a true innovator of the jazz tradition and is second in importance in the development of jazz after 1945 only to Charlie Parker.
 His unique musical style stemmed from many individual characteristics, including his use of orchestral effects and his ability to control the beat of songs.
 These stylistic choices resulted in a unique and new sound for the piano trio: "Through the use of space and changes of rhythm and tempo", wrote Crouch, "Jamal invented a group sound that had all the surprise and dynamic variation of an imaginatively ordered big band."
 Jamal explored the texture of riffs, timbres, and phrases rather than the quantity or speed of notes in any given improvisation.
 Speaking about Jamal, A. B. Spellman of the National Endowment of the Arts said: "Nobody except Thelonious Monk used space better, and nobody ever applied the artistic device of tension and release better."
 These (at the time) unconventional techniques that Jamal gleaned from both traditional classical and contemporary jazz musicians helped pave the way for later jazz greats like Bill Evans, Cedar Walton, McCoy Tyner, Herbie Hancock, Monty Alexander, Fred Hersch, Bill Charlap, Vijay Iyer, and Ethan Iverson.

+Music critic Ben Waltzer argued that Jamal's most significant innovation was his reconception of the piano trio as an orchestrated ensemble rather than a piano accompanied by a rhythm section.
+Drawing on what Jamal described as "big-band concepts", he incorporated recurring riffs, vamps, and ostinatos into the improvisational structure itself and elevated the bass and drums from supporting roles to equal participants in the musical conversation.
+Waltzer wrote that by blurring the distinction between foreground and background voices within the trio, Jamal created a flexible, multilayered ensemble sound that influenced subsequent generations of jazz musicians.